Understanding the Role and Importance of NAD in Your Body

 Niacin is converted into NAD through a series of enzymatic reactions in the body.
 These reactions are essential for the production of NAD, as they convert niacin into its active form, nicotinamide adenine dinucleotide phosphate (NADP).
 NADP then serves as a coenzyme in various metabolic pathways, contributing to the production of ATP, the energy currency of our cells.

-Furthermore, fasting and calorie restriction have been shown to increase NAD levels in the body.
+Furthermore, fasting and calorie restriction2 have been shown to increase NAD levels in the body.
 When you restrict your calorie intake, your cells activate pathways promoting NAD synthesis.
 This adaptive response helps your cells cope with the limited energy supply and maintain their functionality.

 However, it’s essential to consult with a healthcare professional before making any significant changes to your diet.
 They can provide personalized advice based on your specific needs and health conditions.